Eligibility for Summer Courses

 There are no exceptions to the following requirements:

-- You must be a high school sophomore (or the international equivalent) at the time you apply to Summer College, and
+- You must be a high school sophomore, junior, or senior (or the international equivalent) at the time you apply.

-- You must be a high school junior (or the international equivalent) at the time you apply to Summer College, and
+- You must be in grade 10 (or the international equivalent) at the time you apply.

-- You must be a high school senior (or the international equivalent) at the time you apply to Summer College, and
+- You must be in grade 11 or 12 (or the international equivalent) at the time you apply.

 I'm an international student.
 Do you require my test scores?